sblisesivdin/wikepage/wikepage/doc/EN_readme.txt

 -Be sure that your PHP don't work in safe_mode.
 In safe_mode wikepage can't make pages.
 -If you want to change design, change the "show.html","edit.html" and "wikepage.css" files under "lang/en/" directory.
+-If you want to add new language to your site, download from http://www.cyrocom.com/download and then extract it to base folder of wikepage.
+Then you can change default language variable in index.php's source code.
+And if you want to make a multilanguage site you can easily change language in your site by [index.php?lng=en|English] [index.php?lng=tr|Turkce] type links.
 -Visit your site.
 Go to "Administration area" with using "Admin" link and change your password.
 -Your site is working now in Wiki mode!